 Property Description Example Value WebHDFS Username This is the username the view will access HDFS as.
-Leave this default value intact to represent the authenticated view user. \${username} WebHDFS Authorization This is the semicolon-separated authentication configuration for WebHDFS access. auth=KERBEROS;proxyuser=ambari-server Note This property is only needed if the view is Custom Configured or Ambari Server is Kerberized before 2.4.0.
+Leave this default value intact to represent the authenticated view user. \${username} ' auth=KERBEROS;proxyuser=ambari-server Note This property is only needed if the view is Custom Configured or Ambari Server is Kerberized before 2.4.0.

 With a Kerberos setup, the proxy user setting should be the primary value of the Kerberos principal for Ambari Server.
 For example, if you configured Ambari Server for Kerberos principal ambari-server@EXAMPLE.COM, this value would be ambari-server.
-Refer to Configuring Views for Kerberos for more information..
+Refer to Configuring Views for Kerberos for more information...

-2.2.
+7.2.2.
 Cluster Configuration: Local